On the Gender Difference in Real Estate Returns in Taiwan

-Keywords: gender differences; gender discrimination; real estate; land transactions; investor behaviors
+Keywords: real estate; gender differences; gender discrimination; real estate; land transactions; investor behaviors

 JEL Classification: D14, G51, H20, R30